dryu99/boonwegig-pub/README.md

     - [ ] make sure you have all the "crowdsourcing" tactics in place (e.g. prompting users to send me info)
     - [ ] add a disclaimer somewhere
     - [ ] add social icons at footer
+    - [ ] for venues page add some instructions for venues
+    - [ ] for artists page add some instructions for artists
+    - [ ] MAKE THE FRIGGIN SHOWS UI BETTER
 - [ ] IMPLEMENT USER SIGNUPS???
   - [ ] maybe for now just add (contact me if you want to add missing info)
   - [ ] maybe add another table for submissions
   - [ ] think about what other data you want to collect from artists:
     - [ ] add city col to music artist

-## CURRENT TODOS
 - [ ] optimize load times for pages (esp for more info and links on shows page)
-- [ ] figure out why friggen next dev keeps freezing everytimes there an error
+- [x] figure out why friggen next dev keeps freezing everytimes there an error
-- [ ] why doesnt scroll top work for links???
+- [x] why doesnt scroll top work for links???
 - [ ] can optimize server componetns to fetch async reqs in parallel
 - [ ] when i switch between locales on artist page it loads sometimes... shouldn't it be cached? does this have sth to do with client and server components
 - [ ] add apple music, twitter, and personal website cols to artist table (maybe facebook)